torch/torch.github.io/docs/cvpr15.md

 prev: getting-started.html
 ---

-Applied Deep Learning for Computer Vision with Torch
+- Date and Time: Sunday 7th June, 2015.
+0830-1230 (Half Day — Morning)
+- Location: Room 200

 ###Schedule

 - A candid introduction to Torch.
 The philosophy and simplistic design.
 - Neural Networks Package: a gentle introduction.
+Hands-on-tutorial using itorch notebooks.
 - Optimization Package: an introduction
 - Detection using existing pre-trained models (such as googlenet).
 Fine-tuning on new problems.
 - The future of Torch: An Open Discussion